A Little More About Us

 Who benefits?

 It will be the Australian donor that benefits from Giving Guide.
-Charities that go through the Giving Guide assessment and surpass the qualification benchmarks will help gauge the level of transparency, governance and financial responsibility it takes to operate a charity in Australia.
+Charities that provide Giving Guide with the required information will help gauge the level of transparency, governance and financial responsibility it takes to operate a charity in Australia.
+It is an information portal that can link donors and philanthropists to charities building trust through the provision of information.
+We will be working with the charity sector not monitoring or regulating, but increasing trust through transparency in partnership.
+To maintain ongoing support of charities and their supporters

 Welcome to giving,